Last updated on June 6th, 2021

 Some robo-advisors will help you to create a custodian account under your own name.

 There are 4 robo-advisors that provides this service:

 Having your assets under your name gives you greater control.

-Even if the company you invest with closes down, your assets are still under your name.
+Even if the company you invest with shuts down, your assets are still under your name.
 Your assets are not co-mingled with the assets of the firm’s other customers.

 As such, you get to decide what you’d like to do with them.